jirihausner/zio-schema-play-json/README.md

 ## Installation

-In order to use this library, we need to add one of the following lines in your `build.sbt` file:
+In order to use this library, you need to add one of the following lines in your `build.sbt` file:

 ```scala
 libraryDependencies += "io.github.jirihausner" %% "zio-schema-play-json"     % "0.1.0" // play-json 3.0.+